-Unless another image file format supports this an optimized format is desirable that uses TruColorTM YUV matrixing and that contains all meta data.
+An optimized image file format is desirable that uses TruColorTM YUV matrixing and that contains all meta data.
 A file extension of '.ffx' for Fast Fax might be good.

 The IF oscillator should be a crystal reference of 450kHz (3.6mHz÷8) while the local oscillator will be a PLL so the incoming carrier signal frequency will be locked to the 450kHz oscillator.
 This will maintain the center frequency for the ceramic IF filter.
 Any Doppler shift occurring will 1st be corrected for center tracking of IF and then the master clock will track the changes so accurate sample timing will be maintained.